eunjae-lee/crossposter_deprecated/README.md

 2. Create an issue with a label `publish`.
 Or, you can create an issue first, and later add a label `publish` when you're ready to publish it.

+The title of issue isn't used for Twitter or Mastodon.
+So you can put anything like `untitled` there.

 ![Issues](./public/issue-01.png)

 3. voilà!
 It's done.

 </details>

+## Configuration

 ## Reference